 ghosting be eliminated?

-the 1995 timeframe, the Williams software designers modified the lamp
+In the 1995 timeframe, the Williams software designers modified the lamp

 matrix device driver code to work around the WPC ASIC issue and to